hazelcast/hazelcast-cpp-client/manual/src/CPlusClient.md

 };
 ```

-Using this listener, you can subscribe for the topic:
+Using this listener, you can subscribe for the topic as shown below:

 ```
 void listenWithDefaultConfig() {
     hazelcast::client::ClientConfig config;